dwdkls/pizzamvc/README.md

 For now there is no Nuget package, so you have to:

 1. Download code from GitHub.
-(You need Visual Studio 2013 to open solution.)
+(You need Visual Studio 2013 or 2015 to open solution.)
 2. Create two databases: "Pizza_Tests" (for integration tests) and "Kebab" on you SQL Server instance.
 3. If you don't use default instance name, you also should tune connection strings in projects:
    Pizza.Framework.IntegrationTests, KebabManager.Web and KebabManager.SchemaBuilder.